nalvarez508/amtrak-rail-planner/docs/index.md

 ## Installation and Requirements
 ---
-What's needed:
+Here's what you'll need:
 - Windows/MacOS system (Linux will need to run source code, see readme)
-- Google Chrome (just needs to be installed on the computer)
+- [Google Chrome](https://www.google.com/chrome/) (just needs to be installed on the computer)

 Download the OS-specific zipfile from the Releases page, it's packaged inside.
 Store the executable wherever is convenient and launch it.
 If there are issues with launching it, please create an issue and I can try to investigate.